bcgov/nr-forests-access-management/backend/database/readme.md

 Due to injected variables in the sql migration files, recommend the best way to run the migration is to use the `runmigratons.sh` shell script.

+`bash runmigratons.sh`

 # Reverse engineer the DataModel into SQL Alchemy datamodel

+* make sure the virtualenv is invoked
+* if you haven't installed the dev dependencies do so now

+`cd backend && pip install -r requirements-dev.txt`

+now, generate a new model based on what exists in the database...

 ```
 cd database
-python3 -m venv venv
-. ./venv/bin/activate
-pip install -r requirements.txt
 sqlacodegen --schema app_fam postgresql+psycopg2://postgres:postgres@0.0.0.0/postgres  > model.py
 ```

-the *model.py* will now contain the database model as defined in the database
+the *model.py* will now contain the database model as defined in the database. the next steps:

+1. shutdown the temporary database and delete the folder `sudo rm -rf $POSTGRES_LOCAL_DATA_DIR`
+1. spin up the old database using docker-compose
+    `dc up db`
+1. replace  backend/api/app/models/model.py with the new model.py
+1. use alembic to generate a new alembic migration
+    ```

+    ```

-Now there is a new model, the next step is to generate an alembic migration.
+and then generate a new alembic migration.
-See ../api/alembic/readme.md for instructions on that

 **note:** with the latest database migration scripts needed to upgrade sqlacodegen.  (requirements.txt contains the latest versions)

 # OLD / DEPRECATED - Run DDL output from ERStudio